kkolk/jenkins-test-lab/README.md

 vagrant plugin install vagrant-disksize
 ```

 See <https://github.com/devopsgroup-io/vagrant-hostmanager> and <https://github.com/sprotheroe/vagrant-disksize> for more information on these plugins.
+Without these plugins you will get errors regarding unknown configuration sections.

 This demo assumes that 192.168.100.0/24 is available for host only network use.
 You will need to adjust the vagrantfile if this is not the case.